NoelMad/A-AI-Chatbot/README.md

-# A-AI-Chatbot
+# A Simple AI Chatbot in Java
-This project is a Java-based AI chatbot that interacts with users through text, responding to their inputs using simple rules or AI-powered respons
+SmartChat is a Java-based chatbot application that allows users to have interactive conversations through the console